redseacomputing/redseacomputing.github.io/_posts/2021-04-01-Refactoring2-10-summary.markdown

 ![Summary](../images/Refactoring/Refactor-summary.png)

-We have seen that TDD can bring us a decisive advantage:
+You have seen that TDD can bring you a decisive advantage:
-Refactoring not only enables us to minimize the number of lines of code.
+Refactoring not only minimize the number lines of code.
-The even greater and decisive benefit is, that we can shape and knead our software solution as we need it.
-That keeps us agile.
+The even greater and decisive benefit is, that you are able to shape and knead your software solution as you need it.

+>That keeps us agile

-In order to develop production code, we reference from tests.
+In order to develop production code, you reference from tests.

 It is not uncommon for us to find untested code.
-Often production code is developed and then the "annoying" tests are quickly added at the end.
+Often production code is developed and the "annoying" tests are added quickly afterwards.

 So it is that we refer from production code to a test suite.
 And this is exactly the topic of the next blog: [Working on legacy code](https://redseacomputing.github.io/2021/Legacy-Code-introduction).